 Access is retained to existing homes and safeguards residential amenity within the precinct from adverse impacts of the construction and operation of new port-related development.
+Essential services can be located in this precinct subject to achieving the Outcomes.

-- Development has a low environmental impact and minimises harm to residential amenity. - Development does not restrict adjacent port activities including infrastructure corridors. - Public access is maintained to community infrastructure or the waterfront, outside the security-regulated port boundaries.
+- Development has a low environmental impact and minimises harm to residential amenity. - Development does not restrict adjacent port activities including infrastructure corridors. - Public access is maintained to community infrastructure or the waterfront, outside the security-regulated port boundaries. - Essential infrastructure (such as power infrastructure, pipelines, dams and service roads) may be located in this precinct if the other Outcomes are achieved. - Sensitive areas containing fish habitat, including waterways and marine plants below and adjacent to HAT, are managed in accordance with the SPP and/or the relevant SDAP regulatory codes.

-Development avoids, mitigates and/or offsets potential impacts (direct, indirect, and cumulative) on environmental values within and surrounding the precinct.
+Development avoids, minimises and offsets potential impacts (direct, indirect, and cumulative) on environmental values within and surrounding the precinct with particular regard to marine plants.